dmulyalin/N2G/README.md

 * loading existing XML diagram files for processing and modification
 * deletion of nodes and links from diagrams
 * comparing two diagrams to highlight the difference between them
-* layout your diagram with algorithms available in igraph library
+* layout your diagram with algorithms available in (igraph)[https://igraph.org/2020/02/14/igraph-0.8.0-python.html] library
 * returning results in text format or saving directly into the file

 Reference [documentation](https://n2g.readthedocs.io) for more information.

 ## What it's not?

-N2G is not a magic bullet that will produce perfect diagrams for you, it can definitely help to simplify the process of adding elements to your diagrams, allow to alight nodes and links labels and even layout the diagram to give a quick overview of what's going on.
-However, (manual) efforts need to be applied to put all the elements in positions where they will satisfy your inner sense of perfection, hence, keep in mind - (normally) the more elements you have on your diagram, the more efforts required to make it looks good.
+N2G is not a magic bullet that will produce perfect diagrams for you, it can help to simplify the process of adding elements to your diagrams.
+However, (manual) efforts required to put all the elements in positions where they will satisfy your inner sense of perfection, as a result, keep in mind that (normally) the more elements you have on your diagram, the more efforts required to make it looks good.

+Quite unlikely it would ever be a tool that will support 100% of capabilities available in subject applications, however, feature requests are welcomed.

 ## Example